 I’m not even joking, I went as far as testing 4 different cookie recipes in 1 day a few weeks ago, and none of them came out how I wanted them to.

-I revisited the challenge again this week though, and we have a different ending to this story.
+I revisited the challenge again this week though, and this story has a different ending.
 The best vegan cookies that have ever been.

 To me, a cookie should be tough, crisp and gently crunchy on the outside, and soft, moist and chewy on the inside.
 It should definitely not be too crispy or biscuity, and at all crumbly.
 That’s the worst.
 What’s the point in a cookie if it isn’t chewy?
 I tried several different options that Sunday afternoon; some with egg, some without; some with coconut sugar, some with syrups; some with flour, some with ground nuts; some with coconut oil, some with olive oil.
 I even tried some chickpeas (the dough was insane, the baked version, not so much).
 All of them came out completely different and left me baffled by the science of cookies.
 Some were super light and fluffy and almost a dusty / sandy texture (inedible).
 Others were super oily and dense, but didn’t set properly or remained oily and moist like the dough it had been, rather than an actual cookie.